yomidev/Tribute-Page/README.md

 ## Installation

-For the project installation; you only need to clone this project on your computer as the project does not require complicated configurations
+For the project installation; you only need to clone this project on your computer; as the project does not require complicated configurations

 ## Status